Judicial time management

-After having worked since its creation on timeframes of proceedings, the CEPEJ has set up in 2007 a Centre for judicial time management (SATURN Centre - Study and Analysis of judicial Time Use Research Network).
+After having worked since its creation on timeframes of proceedings, the CEPEJ has set up in 2007 the SATURN Working group on judicial time management.

-The Centre is managed through a Steering group, which works in particular for collecting, processing and analysing the relevant information on judicial timeframes in a representative sample of courts in the member states by relying on the network of pilot courts.
+The tasks of the Working group are in particular to collect, process and analyse the relevant information on judicial timeframes in a representative sample of courts in the member States by relying on the network of pilot courts.
 Thus it must define and improve measuring systems and common indicators on judicial timeframes in all member states and develop appropriate modalities and tools for collecting information through statistical analysis.

 Call for comments – Developments in the member States of practices in terms of judicial time management